cure53/DOMPurify/SECURITY.md

 Also, you probably qualify for a bug bounty!
 The fine folks over at [Fastmail](https://www.fastmail.com/) use DOMPurify for their services and added our library to their bug bounty scope.
 So, if you find a way to bypass or weaken DOMPurify, please also have a look at their website and the [bug bounty info](https://www.fastmail.com/about/bugbounty/).

+### What we consider a vulnerability

+To set expectations for reporters and to help us triage quickly, the first question we ask of any report is **what does the attacker control?**

+- **Input only** - a default or reasonable configuration is defeated using only attacker-controlled markup passed to `sanitize()`.
+This is a genuine bypass and the kind of report we most want to receive.
+- **Input plus an application choice** - the report requires the application to have first configured something dangerous (allowing event-handler attributes via a hook, supplying a permissive `ALLOWED_URI_REGEXP`, allowing event handlers through a custom-element predicate, and so on).
+We treat these as hardening bugs: worth fixing when an advertised guarantee has a hole, but they are not a default-configuration bypass, and severity is judged accordingly.
+- **Unvalidated input reaching a documented API** - between the two: no dangerous intent is required, but the attack needs an unusual integration (for example passing an attacker-controlled string as a hook entry point).
+We treat these as defensive fixes.

+The dividing line is about *who supplies the dangerous element*, not how severe the consequence sounds.
+A report framed as "stored XSS" that requires the application to allow `onerror` via a hook is still a hardening bug, because the application allowed `onerror`.
+Configuration patterns that are safe by default but become dangerous when enabled are documented in the wiki's threat-model and attack-class pages.

 ## Supply Chain Security

 DOMPurify is downloaded by hundreds of millions of CI runs and dependent